 This will be a virtual event.
 While there are of course advantages to attending in person and being able to catch up with colleagues from across Australia, there are wonderful benefits to the online format also.
 Importantly, it will make the symposium accessible and inclusive for many who may not have been able to travel to an in-person event.
 For presenters, this may mean your work and learning can be shared with a more diverse and disperse community.
 For delegates, it may be easier to connect with speakers and peers, build relationships and share knowledge.

-The early childhood sector is filled with important and innovative research that will be captured in presentations and formats designed to help you get the most out of the online environment.
-In addition to keynote speakers and roundtable discussions, two new formats will be included next year.
+The early childhood sector is filled with important and innovative research that will be captured in presentations and formats designed to help you get the most out of the online environment. online child care courses In addition to keynote speakers and roundtable discussions, two new formats will be included next year.
 During symposium presentations, groups of speakers will present a series of papers with thought-provoking commentary, while provocations will offer an opportunity to explore new ideas, methods, ways of thinking about research and impact.
 Following a short presentation, speakers will pose questions back to the audience.
 I’m especially looking forward to these sessions.
 These provocations will be a great way to learn about (and maybe even contribute to!) emerging research, including practitioner research.
 I am talking with my colleagues who work across different early childhood disciplines, including education, social work, psychology and health about the symposium, encouraging them to come along and take up the opportunity to be immersed in early childhood research.